 The original St. Jude’s Hospital in Vieux Fort was destroyed by fire on September 9, 2009.
-What started as a temporary facility operating out of the George Odlum Stadium is now operating as a fully functional hospital with two operating rooms, an ER Department, as well as a Medical, Paediatric and a Surgical Ward.
-There is also an ICU Unit and an Out Patient’s Clinic.
+What started as a temporary facility operating out of the George Odlum Stadium is now operating as a fully functional hospital with two operating rooms, an ER department, as well as a Medical, Paediatric and a Surgical Ward.
+There is also an ICU Unit and an outpatient clinic.

 Serious medical problems requiring hospitalization and/or medical evacuation to the United States can cost thousands of dollars.
 Doctors and hospitals often expect immediate cash payment for health services.

 You can find detailed information on vaccinations and other health precautions on the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website, which contains additional health information for travelers, including detailed country-specific health information.